docker/docs/billing/scout-billing.md

 2. From the drop-down menu select **Billing**.
 3. In the **Plan** section, navigate to the **Docker Scout** plan section.
 The default plan is **Docker Scout Free**.
 4. Next to the plan name, select **Buy now**.
-5. From the **Purchase Scout Team** drop-down menu, select the name of your personal account.
+5. From the **Purchase Scout Team** drop-down menu, under **Your Account**, select the name of your personal account.
-6. This redirects you to the payment processing page where you can enter your email, card information, and billing address.
+6. This redirects you to the payment processing page.
+Enter your email if this field isn't pre-populated.
+Then, enter your payment information.
 7. Update the quantity of repositories you want to use with Docker Scout.
 See [Docker Scout subscriptions](../subscription/scout-details.md) to learn more about the number of repositories available for each plan.
 8. Select annual or monthly billing.
 9. Select **Subscribe**.
+10. Subscribing redirects you back to the billing page in Docker Hub, where you can find your active Docker Scout plan.

 Once your purchase is complete, you receive a confirmation email and a copy of your invoice.

 ## Organization